Motteo1/alx-low_level_programming/0x00-hello_world/README.md

 1-compiler A script that compiles a C file but does not link

 2-assembler A script that generates the assembly code of a C code and save it in an output file.

+3-name A script that compiles a C file and creates an executable named <cisfun>
+	The C file name will be saved in the variable <$CFILE>